youdar/usesul_functions/README.md

-# usesul_functions
+# Usesul Functions

-Some useful functions that I might need to use again
+This repo contain collection of some functions that I think I might need again